Akashdeep-k/hodlinfo-clone/README.md

    ```

-3. Insert your postgres database connection string in `.env.example` file and rename it to `.env`
+3. Insert your postgreSQL database connection string in `.env.example` file and rename it to `.env`

 4. Run the app: